-The early test (Feb 12, in your tutorial) will be composed of multiple-choice questions designed to provide early feedback on your comprehension of the course material so far.
-It will be useful preparation for Test 2 (Mar 11, in tutorial), which will also be composed of multiple-choice questions.
+Test 1 (Feb.
+10, in tutorial) will be composed of multiple-choice questions designed to provide early feedback on your comprehension of the course material so far.
+It will be useful preparation for Test 2 (Mar.
+17, in tutorial), which will also be composed of multiple-choice questions.